-Our objective today
+Our objective for today:

-- Begin a conversation with municipalities and First Nations communities... - About proposed features of an amended Blue Box Program Plan (a-BBPP)... - That pertain specifically to municipal and First Nations communities... - And are designed to transition the Blue Box Program to full producer responsibility. - Your input will inform the ultimate proposed draft of an a-BBPP.
+- Begin a conversation with the waste management community... - About proposed features of an amended Blue Box Program Plan (a-BBPP)... - That pertain specifically to the waste management community... - And are designed to transition the Blue Box Program to full producer responsibility. - Your input will inform the ultimate proposed draft of an a-BBPP